Holmgren, Watson lead No. 4 Gonzaga past Northern Arizona - WHIZ News

 Holmgren, a freshman considered the nation’s top recruit this year, sank all three of his 3-point attempts in the first five minutes as Gonzaga took a 16-9 lead.
 Cone completed a four-point play to pull the Lumberjacks to 16-15.

-Holmgren had 14 points in the first half, while Timme and Watson scored 10 each.
+Holmgren had 14 points before the break, while Timme and Watson scored 10 each.

 Cone, a transfer from Virginia Tech, led all scorers in the first half with 17 points, including four 3-pointers.
 But he was shut down in the second half.

+“Basically, we took away his 3,” Gonzaga guard Hunter Sallis said.
+“We made it so he didn’t have many shots.”

-The Zags made their first four shots after halftime to open a 59-32 bulge.
+The Zags made their first four attempts after halftime to open a 59-32 bulge.

 BIG PICTURE

-Gonzaga: The Bulldogs have played five ranked teams, most in Division I, and went 3-2 against them.
-The Lumberjacks didn’t offer that kind of challenge. … Gonzaga has appeared in 102 consecutive AP Top 25 polls, by far the longest current streak in the nation.
-Villanova is second at 46. … Bulldogs coach Mark Few is 43-1 against Big Sky Conference foes.
+Gonzaga: The Bulldogs have played five ranked teams, most in Division I, and gone 3-2 against them.
+The Lumberjacks didn’t offer that kind of challenge.
+“They exposed our weaknesses,” Watson said of playing ranked teams.
+“We can learn from those games.”

 UP NEXT